SongJaeGun/Keil_Studio_FAE_Training/uv2csolution/README.md

 1. Launch VS Code and open the folder containing the `wizard.uvprojx` file.
 2. Right-click the `wizard.uvprojx` file and choose **Convert µVision project to CMSIS solution**.
+3. Open `vcpkg_configuration.json` and add the Arm GNU Toolchain using the GUI preview.
+Save the file.
-3. Edit the generated `wizard.csolution.yml` and `wizard.cproject.yml` as follows:
+4. Edit the generated `wizard.csolution.yml` and `wizard.cproject.yml` as follows:

    - In `wizard.csolution.yml`, insert the following block in `- target-types\- type` section: